Preparing for Winter

 Hay is not enough

 Hay cannot compare in nutritive value to fresh grass.
 Once grass is cut, dried, and stored, it begins to lose vitamins C, D and E, beta carotene (for vitamin A production), and omega-3 fatty acids.
 Normally, your horse produces vitamin D when he is exposed to sunlight.
-But spending more time indoors, combined with shorter daylight hours, can induce a vitamin D deficiency leaving bones, joints, and muscles unprotected.
-Therefore, a vitamin supplement, along with flaxseed meal (to provide omega 3s), will fill in the nutritional gaps created by hay-only diets.
+But spending more time indoors, combined with shorter daylight hours, can induce a vitamin D deficiency that leaves bones, joints, and muscles unprotected.
+Therefore, a vitamin supplement, along with ground flaxseed (to provide omega 3s), will fill in the nutritional gaps created by hay-only diets.

 Offer hay free-choice